-West Bengal elections 2021: Mamata''s reference to relations with non-Bengali bureaucrats concerning says Guv
+West Bengal elections 2021: Mamata's reference to relations with non-Bengali bureaucrats concerning says Guv

 Kolkata, Jan 30: West Bengal Governor Jagdeep Dhankhar on Friday raised concern over Chief Minister Mamata Banerjee''s reference to her relations with non-Bengali bureaucrats in a bid to woo Hindi-speaking voters ahead of the assembly elections due in April-May.